cysouw/graphicalgrammar/text/english.md

 Teacher in Boston 1842-1849

 1848: PRINCIPAL OF THE PHILLIPS GRAMMAR SCHOOL, BOSTON
-1851: Professor of didactics at Brown, and superintendent of public schools in Providence
+1851: Professor of didactics at Brown, later "promoted" to Professor of mathematics (1855) and even astronomy (1864), and superintendent of public schools in Providence

+> Greene's "Analysis" of 1847 was the culmination of various influences breaking away from the older conceptions and the forerunner of numerous other textbooks of the next 25 years. [@lyman1922: 7]

+> Green’s Analysis deserves especial mention because it inaugurated a new movement.
+Glancing through his book one finds him clinging to the old method of pars¬ ing, but bringing it into connection with and laying emphasis upon sentence analysis accompanied by con¬ stant practice in sentence building.

+(he wrongly uses "green" instead of "greene") https://archive.org/details/dli.csl.6470/page/n21/mode/2up?q=green

 original version: [@greene1846]

 act of congress notice from 1846, preface signed 1847, identical editions from 1848 [@greene1848] and 1849 [@greene1849]. additional lessons and exercises in [@greene1848a]

+Greene cites only works in English translation, prominentnly Kühner.
+Kühner is part of Gelehrtenverein and cites Herling and Becker (e.g. 1835 https://books.google.de/books?id=5K1DAAAAIAAJ).
+However, no graphical grammar.

 graphics "formula for a sentence" [@greene1848: 67, 70, 82, 111, 120, 167, 184]